bonitasoft/bonita-continuous-delivery-doc/md/livingapp_deploy.md

  - rest APi extensions
  - themes

 Its entry point is called an `Application Archive` consisting of all artifacts that need to be deployed and an optional file called `Deployment Descriptor`.

 ### Important notice

- -  As the  `Deployer`uses the REST API to perform the deployment, it  requires authentication and authorization by passing credentials (username/password).
-To ensure that all operations can be performed, we advise you to use the credentials of the  `Tenant Administrator`.
-It is mandatory to deploy a Business Data Model.
- -  Prior deploying a Business Data Model, the Deployer put the Tenant in the  `paused`  state.
+Prior deploying a Business Data Model, the Deployer put the Tenant in the  `paused`  state.
 It then restarts it after deployment of the BDM.
 So a downtime of the related Bonita Tenant occurs in this case.

-## Application Archive Description

 ### Application Archive structure